Calculate#

 ValueError – If eigvecs does not have three dimensions.

-Calculates the electric dipole transition coupling strengths between molecular eigenstates.
+Calculates electric dipole transition matrix elements between molecular eigenstates.

 Parameters: